dbt-labs/dbt-meshify/docs/index.md

 Once you've decided:

-1. which governance feature(s) you want to add to your dbt project
+1. which dbt mesh feature(s) you want to add to your dbt project
 2. which subset of models you want to add those feature(s) to

 you're ready to use `dbt-meshify`!